So your Shopify store has been up and running for a while now (or you just started it)…

 The first thing you’ll need to do is install your Shopify Facebook pixel.

-In a nutshell, the Shopify Facebook pixel records all the actions your customers take on your site, such as…
+In a nutshell, the Shopify Facebook pixel records all the actions your customers take on your online store, such as…

 - Viewing a specific product page